Supporting your child

 - Listen to your child.
 Encourage them to ask questions.
 If you do not have the answer, why not find out together?

 If at any point you have any concerns about your child’s learning, contact their teacher in the first instance.

 To be effective, home learning needs to be part of a wider partnership between parents and school.

 It is a fact that children develop their skills, interests and talents when parents encourage them to make maximum use of the experiences and opportunities that are available outside of school.
 Our KS2 children have weekly homework which includes maths, reading and spellings.
-They also have projects links to their school learning experiences which we call Learning Logs (click here to see some examples), these are usually over 3 to 4 weeks.
+They also have projects links to their school learning experiences which we call Learning Logs and are usually over 3 to 4 weeks.